 Escargots à la Bourguignonne.
 Is there anything more French than escargot?
 In this classic dish from Burgundy, the snails are really just a vehicle for the delicious garlic and herb butter, so ensure you have plenty of crusty bread to soak it all up.
 Ideally you’ll have special snail plates and tongs – they aren’t essential but do add to the sense of theatre.
 Use toothpicks to extract the snails from their shells if you don’t have small cocktail forks.
 This is a great start to a dinner party as the shells can be filled ahead of time and refrigerated until ready to serve; remove them from the fridge to come to room temperature about 30 minutes before putting them into the oven.
-Add a classic French green salad (see video below) to turn this recipe into a supper or light meal for 2.
+Add a classic French green salad (see video below) to turn this recipe into a supper or light meal for two.
 As this is a Burgundian dish, a white Burgundy like Louis Latour Mâcon-Villages Chameroy is an ideal wine pairing.

 Serves 4 as a starter